Chief Executive Officer, Perth USAsia Centre (The University of Western Australia)

 Nicholas Eberstadt is the Henry Wendt Chair in Political Economy at the American Enterprise Institute, where he specializes in demographics, foreign aid, poverty, Korea, East Asia, Russia and other former Soviet republics.
 He has been a Visiting Fellow at Harvard University’s Center for Population and Developmental Studies (1980-present); a Consultant to the World Bank, the U.S. Department of State; the U.S. Agency for International Development, and the U.S. Bureau of the Census.
 Dr. Eberstadt is the author of Korea’s Future and the Great Powers, co-editor (2001); Comparing the Soviet and American Economies, co-editor (2000); Prosperous Paupers and Other Population Problems (2000); The End of North Korea (1999); Korea Approaches Reunification (1995); and The Tyranny of Numbers: Mismeasurement and Misrule (1995).

-Stephen Kahng is a General Partner of 4C Ventures, an early stage high technology venture capital firm.
+Stephen Kahng is President of the Kahng Foundation.
+Formerly, he was a General Partner of 4C Ventures, an early stage high technology venture capital firm.
 Prior to this, he was a co-founder, chairman and CEO of Power Computing Corporation.
 Mr. Kahng has been a consultant for many major U.S. and international computer companies including Digital Equipment Corp, Compaq Corp and Motorola.
 Prior to this, he was a Senior Vice President of Chips and Technologies, a leading semiconductor supplier to the computer industry.
 During the 1980s, he was a consultant to major Korean electronics companies, including Samsung, LG and Daewoo Electronics.
 Mr. Kahng has received many awards, including a finalist of Ernst and Young Entrepreneur of the year, Lifetime achievement award by Mac User Magazine and Businessman of the year by the Korean American Chamber of Commerce.